ARCTraining/instructor-training/_episodes/02-practice-learning.md

 Correcting learners' misconceptions is at least as important as presenting them with correct information.
 Broadly speaking, misconceptions fall into three categories:

-*   Simple *factual errors*, such as believing that Vancouver is the capital of British Columbia.
+*   Simple *factual errors*, such as believing that Leeds is the capital of the UK.
     These are the easiest to correct.
 *   *Broken models*, such as believing that motion and acceleration must be in the same direction.
     We can address these by having learners reason through examples to see contradictions.